 A Key Stage 3 Drama club runs at points during the year and students can also get involved in productions and the inter-house Performing Arts Cup.

-In Years 7 and 8 pupils have the opportunity to study a wide range of texts including The Hunger Games , Wonder, A Midsummer Night’s Dream and a wide selection of poetry, to name but a few.
-Pupils also have the opportunity to study a wide variety of non-fiction texts including Samuel Pepys’ Diary and examples of Travel Writing as well as learning about writing from other cultures and developing their own nonfiction communication skills.
+In Years 7 and 8 pupils have the opportunity to study a wide range of texts including The Hunger Games, An Inspector Calls, The Tempest and a wide selection of poetry, to name but a few.
+Pupils will also learn how to craft their own writing, developing strategies to engage their reader.
+Pupils also have the opportunity to study a wide variety of non-fiction texts and examples of Travel Writing as well as learning about writing from other cultures and developing their own nonfiction communication skills.

 Key Stage 3 History involves a mixture of depth studies, overviews and thematic topics.
 From 1066 to 9/11, students get to improve both their knowledge of the past and understanding of historical skills and concepts.
 We visit the Norman Conquest, Black Death, Elizabethan England, English Civil War, Industrial Revolution, British Empire, Titanic and First and Second World Wars.
 Our thematic topics look at crime punishment, terrorism, propaganda and media, war and black history through time.
 We run a number of trips.
 Highlights include our trips to Goodrich Castle in Year 7 and the First World War battlefields in Year 9.
-There is a Key Stage 3 history club too.
+There is a Key Stage 3 and Key Stage 4 History Film Club.

 The constituents of modern computer systems, binary numbers and the art of the programming together with the consolidation of ICT skills provide the backbone of the curriculum at Key Stage 3.
 Students are provided with the necessary skills to use ICT across the curriculum.
 They are encouraged to understand more about the functions of the key components of a computer system as well as the fundamentals of bit patterns and binary numbers.
 The concepts of abstraction and computation thinking are practised and the vast variety of technologies and coding opportunities including gaming, robotic control and webpage design are provided.
 By the end of Key Stage 3 we aim to have provided students with the skills, knowledge and confidence to study Computer Science or ICT at Key Stage 4.

-In year 7 and 8, students in upper band classes will have the opportunity to study two languages (either Spanish and French or German and French).
-Students in middle band classes will study Spanish.
+In year 7, students will have the opportunity to study two languages, Spanish with French or German.
 At the end of year 8, students will choose which language (or languages) they would like to continue to study for GCSE.
 The GCSE course is a three year course, beginning in year 9.
 Throughout Key Stage 3, students will learn how to talk about themselves, their family, hobbies, where they live, holidays and their school.
 The key grammar concepts covered in Key Stage 3 will form a good basis for them to be able to advance successfully to the more complex grammatical structures required for GCSE.